About the Ballet Physio

 He is a published blogger for the British Journal of Sports Medicine and was a visiting lecturer in dance medicine at the University College London and the University of East London.
 He has been interviewed for podcasts by Elmhurst teacher and former Royal Ballet First Artist Sander Blommaert, Jasmine Cook at SciDance, and Maya McKeever at Online Ballet Academy.

 Luke is available for private consultations online, in Natureworks (located within Danceworks, Mayfair) and in Covent Garden Physio (located within Somerset House).
 He can sometimes be found delivering private studio sessions, exercise classes, or specific skills masterclasses - either independently or through a ballet school.

 Luke also treats non-dance sports injuries and postural problems, and offers Vocal Physiotherapy for singers.

 In addition to his work at the Royal Ballet School as physiotherapist, Luke was also a house parent for second and third year students.
 After leaving the school, Luke was the head of the Dance Medicine Clinic at Prime Health in Weybridge, Surrey.
-In Somerset House he works with a team supporting the cast and crew of the Lion King, Aladdin, and various other West End productions.
+In Somerset House he works with a team supporting the cast and crew of the Lion King and various West End productions.
 He enjoys his close work with the Academy of Balletic Arts, Ballet Boost, Dance Gems, and the South London Dance Studios.

 Originally Australian, Luke trained at the University of Queensland and worked with adolescent sporting teams in rowing, tennis, running, gymnastics, and volleyball before relocating to the UK.
 He has also worked in specialist pain management programmes both in Australia and in the NHS.